jasonbayton/11ty/_src/projects/package-search/support/system-apps-database.md

     title: Contribute system apps to the system app database
 ---

-As of version [1.0.6.5](/projects/package-search/release-notes/1065) PACKAGE SEARCH offers a feature to enable the synchronisation of system applications with the [system app database](/android/android-system-app-database).
+PACKAGE SEARCH offers a toggle to enable the synchronisation of system applications with the [system app database](https://sysapps.bayton.org).

-When enabled, PACKAGE SEARCH will send to the PING service all declared **system apps**, along with the device and operating system from which the system apps were found, at most once a day.
-These applications will then populate in the [system app database](/android/android-system-app-database), allowing organisations to search for any system apps associated with a device for the purpose of troubleshooting or system apps management within an EMM.
+When enabled, PACKAGE SEARCH will send to the database all declared **system apps**, along with the device and operating system from which the system apps were found, at most once a day.
+These applications will then populate in the [system app database](https://sysapps.bayton.org), allowing organisations to search for any system apps associated with a device for the purpose of troubleshooting or system apps management within an EMM.

+**No personal applications, or any apps installed by the device user from Google Play (or any other sources) will be uploaded.
+It is strictly system apps!**

 ## How to enable